FBagueSampson/otree-ball-task/README.md

 The apps are designed to be used as an interface for dictator games, rule-following tasks, or a mix of both tasks randomly assigned at the start of the session.
 In each treatment, participants are provided with a number of balls that they can drag into one of two buckets using their mouse, the target bucket or the alternative bucket.

+You can demo both versions of the app <a href="https://otree-apps-to-share-c9406de23875.herokuapp.com/" target="_blank">here</a> (select "ball_task_v1_basic" for the basic version and "ball_task_v1_live" for the live pages version).
+The demo versions include an example of each treatment; the live pages version includes a hard-timer.

+## The two task types

 In the rule-following task, participants are told that the rule is to place the ball into the target bucket.
 Typical of such tasks, balls placed into the target bucket earn less than balls placed in the alternative bucket.

 ![ball-drop task set up for rule-following game; no hard timer](https://github.com/FBagueSampson/otree-ball-task/blob/main/rule-following_ball_task_001.png?raw=true)